ceylanismail/rally/README.md

 # rally

 *rally* is a simple wrapper around Google's volley and your Android network structure.
-It aims to reduce the amount of code written for the base network structure.
+Goal is to reduce the amount of boilerplate code.

 ## Setup